gunnarnl/pandoc-stuff/README.md

 # pandoc-templates

-These are templates for pandoc.
+My personal templates and lua filters for pandoc.
 The pride and joy here is panling.lua, which is a lua filter that converts markdown to latex gb4e syntax in a fairly intuitive way.

 ## panling.lua